explodingcamera/blog/content/rust-os/2-shell/index.md

 panicked at 'Exception cause: Exception(Breakpoint)', kernel/src/trap.rs:33:5
 ```

-This is great, we can now see the trap frame and the exception cause, so we can start debugging our kernel!
+This is great, we can now see the trap frame and the exception cause, so we can start debugging our kernel.
 To make use of this, you can also use an external debugger like [gdb](https://www.gnu.org/software/gdb/), which allows you to set breakpoints, inspect memory, step through code, and much more.
 Setting up gdb is a bit more involved, so if you run into issues check out this [guide](https://os.phil-opp.com/set-up-gdb/).
-I'm more of a print-debugging and hit my head against the wall until it works kind of guy, so I won't be covering this in detail here.

 There's a lot of improvements we can make to this shell, for some ideas, check out my `simple_shell` crate on [crates.io](https://crates.io/crates/simple_shell).
 I recommend you try to implement some of these yourself, as it's a fun exercise.
 Something that might be helpful is this ANSI escape code [cheat sheet](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797) for processing user input like arrow keys, backspace, etc.

-After this fairly short chapter, we'll add multi-tasking to our kernel using async rust, so we can run multiple programs at the same time and explore paging and virtual memory.
+After this fairly short chapter, we'll add multi-tasking to our kernel using async rust, so we can run multiple programs at the same time.